5 Reasons Why The Mornington Peninsula Is An Eco-Adventure Seekers Paradise

 The best water sports are people-powered.
 Why?
 Because they have the lowest impact on the environment.

 On one side of the Mornington Peninsula sits Port Phillip Bay, a protected body of water and therefore perfect for stand up paddleboarding or kayaking.
-The views from your board of the landscape and turquoise waters – especially around sunset – are jaw dropping, and you may be paid a visit from dolphins and stingrays as they casually cruise past.
+The views from your board of the landscape and turquoise waters – especially around sunrise or sunset – are jaw dropping, and you may be paid a visit from dolphins and stingrays as they casually cruise past.

 On the other side of the Peninsula is Western Port Bay and some superb surfing beaches.
 There are a range of locations from which to pick your perfect wave, and surfing schools willing to teach you how.